Stingless Bee FAQ

 We do recommend you keep at least two colonies, whether that be via duplication or purchasing multiple hives, as a sort of insurance policy should anything happen to the first (pests, requeening issues, heatwaves and cold snaps can cause the demise of even well-established hives - nature happens!)

 There are some risks in duplicating colonies, whether by splitting or eduction, but these can be minimised by only dividing when your hive is heavy and productive, in good weather, and using good materials.
+You can do this yourself following the guides in chapter 10 of The Australian Native Bee Book or see the services we offer.
+As this is optional and not required for the health of the colony our split services are not guaranteed, but we have good success and take great care.

 • Can I divide my hive myself? + -